Kevgosoft/Kevgosoft/README.md

 - 👋 Hi, I’m @Kevpimp5 @ Kevgosoft
-- 👀 I’m interested in Web Page Development and Software Programming
-- 🌱 I’m currently learning HTML, CSS, Javascript, C++, React, and basically anything programming.
+- 🌱 I’m currently enhancing my skills in HTML, CSS, Javascript, C++, React, and basically anything else programming.
+- ✨ All of my programming work here is hand typed.
+- 👀 I’m interested in Web Page Development and Software Programming.
-- 💞️ I’m looking to collaborate on a Strategy Game or Poker Application
+- 💞️ I’m also interested in building Video Games be it Strategy Games or Poker Applications.
 - 📫 Kevgosoft@yahoo.com

 <!---